Paisabazaar app Today!

 Imagine this: Raj earns ₹2.5 lakh a month and has a well-paying job, yet his personal loan application gets rejected.
 Why?
 Let’s find out.

-It might be a bit bewildering to have your loan rejected despite earning a good monthly income.
+It might be bewildering to have your loan rejected despite earning a good monthly income.
 The truth is, while income is a major factor in loan approval, it’s not the only one.
 Your credit score, repayment history, documents, and existing loan obligations are equally important in determining your creditworthiness.

 Before you approach a lender, make sure to keep the following in proper shape and order.